-Every marketer worth their salt wants to know their target audience like the back of their hand.
+Every marketer worth their salt wants to know their target audience profile like the back of their hand.
 Combining intuition with data-backed understanding ensures your online content is relevant and meets the needs of your clients entirely.

 Although SEO matters a great deal, meeting searcher intent is more than just a quick win.
 Any SEO gain positions you as a source of knowledgeable, useful content to which customers will return again and again.
-To subscribe to an age-old old marketing mantra: customers return to brands they know, like and trust.
+To subscribe to an age-old marketing mantra: customers return to brands they know, like and trust.
 It's sound philosophy upon which you can build your content marketing strategies.

 With this in mind, we've broken down the elements of target audience profiling and explain each in meticulous detail.
 If you want insight into your audience's innermost workings, then look no further.